Introduction

 What are 4PLs

 Let’s break down 4PLs.
-Fourth Party Logistics, or 4PL, refers to a type of logistics service provider that manages and oversees an entire supply chain process on behalf of its clients.
-This includes managing the physical movement of goods.
-Also, it includes the strategic planning and coordination of all parties involved in the supply chain.
+Fourth-party logistics, or 4PL, refers to a type of logistics service provider that manages and oversees an entire supply chain process on behalf of its clients.
+This includes managing the physical movement of goods and the strategic planning and coordination of all parties involved in the supply chain.

 In other words, 4PLs act as a “middleman” between the various parties involved in the supply chain.
 They work to optimize the process by coordinating with all parties involved.
 This ranges from suppliers to end customers.
 This can reduce costs, improve efficiency, and increase overall supply chain visibility.